tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

 <add verb="GET,HEAD, POST" path="ScriptResource.axd" type="System.Web.Handlers.ScriptResourceHandler, System.Web.Extensions, Version=3.5.0.0, Culture=neutral, PublicKeyToken=31BF3856AD364E35" validate="false"/>
 ```

-(this is found in the &#8220;httpHandlers&#8221; section of the web.config)
+(this is found in the “httpHandlers” section of the web.config)

-To be able to call the webservice, we need its&#8217; IP from the debugger, so set the service to be your startup project and fire it up.
+To be able to call the webservice, we need its' IP from the debugger, so set the service to be your startup project and fire it up.
 Make a note of the address (for example, http://localhost:52588) because we will need it here.
-May as well just leave the services running on localhost so we can call them (I haven&#8217;t figured out a way to make ctrl+f5 start up both).
+May as well just leave the services running on localhost so we can call them (I haven't figured out a way to make ctrl+f5 start up both).

-To call the webservice we&#8217;ll use a bit of jquery goodness.
-Its&#8217; easy since we aren&#8217;t returning a custom type.
-I can assure you this technique works for those as well, as long as they can be serialized &#8211; i&#8217;ll address this later on because there are some issues with sharing types on the server side that I would like to get into at some point.
+To call the webservice we'll use a bit of jquery goodness.
+Its' easy since we aren't returning a custom type.
+I can assure you this technique works for those as well, as long as they can be serialized &#8211; i'll address this later on because there are some issues with sharing types on the server side that I would like to get into at some point.

-Here&#8217;s the javascript to replace the stub we set up in part I:
+Here's the javascript to replace the stub we set up in part I:

 ```javascript
 <script type="text/javascript">